Hyddan/node-couch/README.md

 ### Bulk Api

 #### Bulk create documents
-* records - Array<Object>.
+* records - Array&lt;Object&gt;.
 Array of data objects to create documents for.
 * onSuccess - Function.
 Will get an array of status objects, an array of successfule status objects and an array of failed status objects as arguments.
 * onError - Function.
 Will get an error message as argument.